ecological-cities/home2park/README.md

 Rossi, S. D., Byrne, J. A., & Pickering, C. M. (2015).
-The role of distance in peri-urban national park use: Who visits them and how far do they travel?.
-Applied Geography, 63, 77-88.
+The role of distance in peri-urban national park use: Who visits them and how far do they travel?. *Applied Geography*, 63, 77-88.

 Tu, X., Huang, G., Wu, J., & Guo, X. (2020).
-How do travel distance and park size influence urban park visits?.
-Urban Forestry & Urban Greening, 52, 126689.
+How do travel distance and park size influence urban park visits?. *Urban Forestry & Urban Greening*, 52, 126689.